Amundeep-Dhaliwal/Random-programs/README.md

 -temperature_converter.py can be used to convert degrees celsius values to degrees fahrenheit values or vice versa.

 -tic_tac_toe.py allows for two humans to play a game of naughts and crosses.
+Helpful comments were provided by Jose Portilla.

 -pong.py allows for two human players to play pong, helpful comments were made by Christian Thompson